 I like to make a batch and heat it up throughout the week for easy lunches because it keeps well and the flavor is still great!

-If you’re craving another bowl of warm comfort, then check out my Air Fryer Chicken Soup Recipe!
+If you’re craving another bowl of warm comfort, then check out my Air Fryer Chicken Soup Recipe or Air Fryer Pumpkin Soup!

 Air Fryer Potato Leek Soup Recipe